Mahoney96/wr3-NoDB-redo/README.md

 #### Server:
+    Dependencies:
-    - massive (to be rquired in Main server file)
+    • massive (to be rquired in Main server file)
-    - express (Handles creating a RESTFUL API)
+    • express (Handles creating a RESTFUL API)
-    - express-sessions (Handles creating user-sessions/App sessions in general)
+    • express-sessions (Handles creating user-sessions/App sessions in general)
-    - Express ()
+    • Express (Handles sending the server routing requests)

+    File Structure:

 #### Back-End (Database - SQL)

     Dependencies:
-        - express (Backend is created using Express)
+        • express (Backend is created using Express)
-        - massive => backend (req, res) (connection with Heroku & SQL DB)
+        • massive => backend (req, res) (connection with Heroku & SQL DB)
-        - SQL (database)
+        • SQL (database).
+Massive using express as the server framework
-        - dotenv (loads App environment variables, )
+        • dotenv (loads App environment variables, )
-        - bcryptjs (authentication/security)
+        • bcryptjs (authentication/security)

     Endpoints:
         - Shelves
-            • GET - api/shelf/:id -Returns a bin object.
+            • GET: api/shelf/:id -Returns a bin object.
 If there is no bin, returns null
             • (:id) is the shelf id.
 Which can be 'A', 'B', 'C', 'D'.

         - Bins
-            • GET - /api/bin/:id - Returns a bin object.
+            • GET: /api/bin/:id - Returns a bin object.
 If there is no bin, returns null.
                 • (:id) is the (shelf) and (bin) (id) EX. - 'A2', 'C4', 'B2'..

-            • PUT - /api/bin/:id - (Updates) and (Returns) a (bin) {object}
+            • PUT: /api/bin/:id - (Updates) and (Returns) a (bin) {object}
                 • This endpoint is only accesible if there is a bin object.
                     • (:id) is the (shelf) and (bin) combined.
 EX - 'A5', 'B1', 'C3'.

-            •DELETE - /api/bin/:id - Deletes a bin object.
+            •DELETE: /api/bin/:id - Deletes a bin object.
 Returns nothing.
                 • :id is the shelf and bn id combined.
 EX. - 'A2', 'C4', 'B2'.

-            • POST /api/bin/:id - Cretes a new bin object.
+            • POST: /api/bin/:id - Cretes a new bin object.
 Returns nothing.
                 • This endpoint should only be accessible if there is not a bin object already.
                 • :id is the shelf and bin id combined.
 EX. - 'A2', 'C4', 'B2'.